In Afghan north, Taliban gains ground and courts local support

 While Mullah Omar is still considered the guiding voice of the movement, its leadership structure has shifted to give greater power to local commanders, said Alex Strick van Linschoten, a Taliban expert who spent years in Afghanistan and has written a book on the movement.

-"From 2003 onward, they had to rebuild the organisation from the ground up in quite a different way.
+"From 2003 onward, they had to rebuild the organization from the ground up in quite a different way.

 "I don't think we can talk about the Taliban having widespread support in Afghanistan at the moment."